What To Expect During a Scuba Diving Trip in The Bahamas

 Thunderball Reef

 Another diving site that harkens back to James Bond movies, Thunderball Reef has been featured in underwater scenes with 007.
 Its shallow waters, typically ranging from five to 25 feet, are popular with snorkelers as well as scuba divers.
-Colorful corals and fish make for a stunning, picture-perfect display.
+Colourful corals and fish make for a stunning, picture-perfect display.

 What to Pack